ETymch/Public-information-and-strategic-complementarities/README.md

 Already there:

-1. The full ammended PDF of MA Thesis with annotations
+1. The full ammended PDF of MA thesis with annotations.
-2. Full Julia code of a computational model presented in the work.
+2. Full Julia code of a computational model.
 3. Complete calibration of several paremeters for the model.
 4. Calibrated model describing optimal informationpolicy of the Bank of Russia.
+5. Presentation of the papre in ppt.

 What's coming?